 Year 7 Character Camp

-At the start of Year 7, the entire year group will go on a Character camp, where students camp away overnight.
+At the start of Year 7, the entire year group undertake a Character camp, where students camp overnight.
 For some, it may be their first time camping.
-During their time away they will start to understand the school’s 6C’s and healthy relationships agendas, as well as developing their interpersonal relationships with their peers in their new form groups, with their form tutor and members of the senior leadership team and other members of the Cottesloe staff.
+During their time away they will start to understand the school’s 6C’s and healthy relationships agendas, as well as develop their interpersonal relationships with their peers in their new form groups, with their form tutor and members of the senior leadership team and other members of the Cottesloe staff.

 Students walk into their camp, make camp, take part in a range of activities, such as Bushcraft, Archery, climbing and learning to cook on an open fire.

-Outspark provide students with the incredible opportunity to develop a range of personal skills as well, for example but not limited to, leadership, teamwork, self efficacy and reliance and empathy.
+Outspark provides students with the incredible opportunity to develop a range of personal skills as well, for example, but not limited to, leadership, teamwork, self-efficacy and reliance and empathy.

 Students return from the trip excited and enthused to be a member of The Cottesloe School and can apply all their new skills to their learning in their lessons, with all their new friends.

-Click here to view a video of our Year 7s most recent adventure in September 2019: https://www.outspark.co.uk
+Click here to view a video of our Year 7s adventure in September 2019: https://www.outspark.co.uk

 Every Year 7, 8 and 9 student has the chance to participate in the Challenge Opportunities programme.
 They receive a Challenge Opportunity booklet at the beginning of Year 7, designed as a set of challenges that are set by each department to help students of the school extend their learning and engagement in the wider world, whilst following their interests.
 It is not a homework task but a concept to help them to build independence and learning outside the classroom and facilitate the students becoming lifelong learners.
 Students really enjoy completing the activities, receiving their award badges and, for some the most important part, the inter-form competition; updates are shared in Challenge Assemblies every term.